 You will be offered $20.00 per day and a loaner vehicle for every day your vehicle is at the National Vehicle and Fuels Emission Laboratory (NVFEL).
 If you do not want a loaner vehicle, you will be offered $50.00 per day.
 The compensation will be based on whole days, beginning with the day your vehicle arrives.
 It will end one day after you are notified your car is ready for return.
 If you bring your vehicle to the EPA and it is rejected, you will receive a $20 payment before you leave.

 If your incentive is $600 or more we are required to ask for your Social Security Number for tax purposes.
-If you do not wish to provide your social security number, you have the option to cap the total incentive at $599.
+If you do not wish to provide your Social Security Number, you have the option to cap the total incentive at $599.

 Are you willing to provide your Social Security Number if your incentive is $600 or more?
 YES NO